 \section{Numerical experiments}

-We analyze the presented TR-LRB approaches with two experiments with the same problem description, only differing in their respective multiscale complexity.
-We define the fine-mesh by $n_h \times n_h$ and the coarse-mesh by $n_H \times n_H$ quadrilateral grid-blocks of $\Omega:=[0,1]^2$, used to determine the standard FE mesh $\mathcal{T}_h$ and $\mathcal{T}_H$, respectively, with traditional $\mathcal{P}^1$-FE spaces $V_h$ and $V_H$.
-The mesh-sizes $h$ and $H$ can be computed from $n_h$ and $n_H$.
-In the first small experiment, we compare the localized methods to FEM-based (TR-RB) methods, whereas, in the second large experiment, we neglect FEM entirely, as it is computationally infeasible.
+We analyze the presented (relaxed) TR-TSRBLOD approach with two experiments with the same problem description, only differing in their respective multiscale complexity.
+We define the fine-mesh by $n_h \times n_h$ and the coarse-mesh by $n_H \times n_H$ quadrilateral grid-blocks of $\Omega:=[0,1]^2$, used to determine the standard FE mesh~$\mathcal{T}_h$ and $\mathcal{T}_H$, respectively, with traditional $\mathcal{P}^1$-FE spaces $V_h$ and $V_H$.
+The mesh sizes $h$ and $H$ can be computed from $n_h$ and $n_H$.
+In the first small experiment, we compare the localized methods to FEM-based TR methods.
+In the second large experiment, we neglect FEM entirely, as it is computationally infeasible.

-In the experiments, we mainly focus on the number of evaluations relative to their complexity to the fine FEM mesh-size~$h$, the coarse LOD mesh-size~$H$, or the respective low RB dimensions of the reduced models.
-Moreover, we provide run time comparisons that hint at the computational efficiency observed with our specific implementation.
+In the following, we mainly focus on the number of evaluations relative to the complexity of the fine mesh~$\gridh$, the coarse LOD mesh-size~$H$, or the respective low RB dimensions of the reduced models.
+Moreover, we provide run time comparisons that present the computational efficiency observed with our implementation.

-We emphasize that our computations were performed on an HPC cluster with $400$ parallel processes.
-Nevertheless, the observed run times can not be interpreted as minimal computational times of the localized algorithms.
-More HPC-based and non-\texttt{Python}-based implementations can strengthen the localized approaches even more.
-We further emphasize that the Stage~2 reduction has been implemented as a serialized process that neither gathers the observed data from Stage~1 efficiently nor uses the sparsity pattern of the two-scale system matrix to a minimal extent.
+Our computations were performed on an HPC cluster with $400$ parallel processes.
+Nevertheless, the observed run times can not be interpreted as the minimal computational times of the localized algorithms.
+More HPC-oriented implementations can strengthen the localized approaches even more.
+We also note that the Stage~2 reduction has been implemented as a serialized process, where neither the observed data from Stage~1 is efficiently stored, nor the sparsity pattern of the two-scale system matrix is entirely exploited.

-In our numerical experiment, we use the $L^2$-misfit objective functional with a Tikhonov-regularization term, i.e.
+We use the $L^2$-misfit objective functional with a Tikhonov-regularization term: